micheledusi/Deckz/src/logic/score.typ

   /// The cards to check for the highest scoring combination.
 This can be an array or any iterable collection of card codes.
   /// -> array
   cards,
+  /// If true, the function will first sort the cards by their score.
+This is needed if you want the highest combination among multiple combinations of the same type.
+E.g. if you have more than one pair, the function will return the pair with the highest rank (i.e. the card with the highest score).
+  /// Default: true
+  sort: true,
 ) = {
+  if sort {
+    cards = sort-by-score(cards)
+  }

   if has-five-of-a-kind(cards) {
     return extract-five-of-a-kind(cards)
   } else if has-straight-flush(cards) {